 #Component One: Mission Statement – the “why”

-To answer this question, you can think about filling in the blank: “Our company exists to……” Sit down with your core team and brainstorm several ideas until you find the one that captures what you want to say perfectly and communicates why you believe in the work that you do.
+To answer this question, you can think about filling in the blank: “Our company exists to……” Sit down with your core team and brainstorm several ideas until you find the one that captures what you want to say perfectly and communicates why you believe in your work.

-There are plenty of examples of fantastic mission statements out there, such as The Alzheimer’s Association “A world without Alzheimer’s disease” and Facebook’s “Connect with friends and the world around you on Facebook” or even TED’s “Spread ideas.”
+There are plenty of examples of fantastic mission statements out there, such as The Alzheimer’s Association’s “A world without Alzheimer’s disease” and Facebook’s “Connect with friends and the world around you on Facebook” or even TED’s “Spread Ideas.”

-One important thing to remember when coming up with your mission statement is that it will often be used both internally and externally (unlike other pieces of messaging) so it needs to be clear and simple.
+One important thing to remember when coming up with your mission statement is that it will often be used internally and externally (unlike other messaging pieces) so it needs to be clear and simple.

 #Component Two: Vision Statement – the “where”